Security & Trust Overview

 Dash Sign records signer activity, timestamps, status changes, IP/device context, and completion details so teams can answer client, lender, and compliance questions without hunting through inboxes.

 We keep the MVP lean while preserving an enterprise path.
-Security controls continue to improve, but formal SOC 2 certification is scoped when client requirements make it commercially necessary.
+Security controls continue to improve, but formal security certification and regulated-workflow operating procedures are scoped when client requirements make them commercially necessary.

 01